 Once in Nakuru, we went to the Projects Abroad headquarters where we were given a briefing and taken into the town to get any essentials like phones, sim-cards and to exchange money.
 Once everyone was satisfied with their purchases, we were taken to our host family.
 I was nervous about this part as we found out whom we were living with for the next two weeks.

 My Host Family and Placement

 Our placements were very interesting and varied, which was not what I expected.
-I thought we would be in the same hospital for the two weeks but in reality we went to many different places including state and private hospitals, maternity hospitals, schools, orphanages and more.
+I thought we would be in the same hospital for the two weeks but in reality, we went to many different places including state and private hospitals, maternity hospitals, schools and more.

-Our involvement varied depending where we were.
-For example at a school we played with the kids who ranged between three and ten years old all day and treated them for ringworm, minor cuts and also gave them quarterly de-worming tablets.
+Our involvement varied depending on where we were.
+For example, at a school, we played with the kids who ranged between three and ten years old all day and treated them for ringworm, minor cuts and also gave them quarterly de-worming tablets.
 In the hospitals we mainly shadowed doctors but also got hands on - one of the volunteers in our group got to weigh new-born babies who were minutes old.
-In the maternity hospital we witnessed three births in one morning and even one 16-year-old girl who gave birth on the way into the delivery room.
+In the maternity hospital, we witnessed three births in one morning and even one 16-year-old girl who gave birth on the way into the delivery room.

 The natural beauty spots that we went to were stunning - from the wildlife in the national park to the view into the crater in which Nakuru lies.
 The Masai market contained all the souvenirs you could shake a stick at, at reasonable prices (after a bit of bartering).

 In conclusion, I enjoyed my volunteering experience very much and didn’t want to leave by the end of the two weeks.
 I have made friends that I hope to keep in contact with for a long time and would recommend the trip to anyone who likes a bit of adventure.
 The experience taught me life lessons that I hope will come across when I speak throughout my interviews to study medicine.